kopp/whats-the-price-for-the-milk/README.md

 # whats-the-price-for-the-milk

-Monitor prices for a certain piece of milk.
+Monitor prices for a certain comodities, like a piece of milk.

 A pipeline checks the price daily.